The evidence for animal suicide

 Then we have parasites that mess with the host’s mind so much that it engages in suicidal behaviour, but we can’t really count those.
 There’s a parasitic worm that can make animals seek out their own predators so that it can move to a new host higher up the chain.
 It’s horrific, but it doesn’t fit the definition of suicide.

 There’s an old case from 1845 that was published in the Illustrated London News.
-It described a Newfoundland dog that had suddenly become lethargic to, well.
+It described a Newfoundland dog that had suddenly been overcome by seemingly suicidal urges.
 Here’s how they put it -

 To throw himself in the water and endeavor to sink by preserving perfect stillness of the legs and feet.